lprakashv/notes/databases/sqlite.md

 ### Ins and Outs

-- Compiler -> translates SQKL into bytecode
+- Compiler -> translates SQL into bytecode
 - Virtual machine -> runs the bytecode

 ```text